format37/gan_dreams/README.md

 # gan_dreams
-What if entity will use gan variations of memorized world for rl training..
+Experiments, where gan made variations of memorized world as environment for rl training